-- What can the child do and not do?
-How does this compare with other children the same age in your community? - What disabilities does the child have?
+- What disabilities does the child have?
 How and when did they begin?
 Are they getting better, worse, or are they the same? - In what ways are the child's body, mind, senses, or behavior affected?
 How does each specific disability affect what she does? - What secondary disabilities are developing?
 (Disabilities that result after and because of the original disability.) - What is the home situation like?
 What are the resources and limitations within the family and community that may increase or hold back the child's possibilities? - In what way has the child adjusted to her disability, or learned to manage?